chriskirknielsen/2020/src/en/pages/about.md

   ### Chronoise

   If I'm not doing web-related things, I might be making **electronica music** as [Chronoise](https://chronoise.com), which is a side project I started back in 2010.
-With no music theory training, it hasn't been easy but it's so fun to experiment with sounds, and there are so many resources available online to learn about music production.
+With no music theory training, it hasn't been easy but it's so fun to experiment with sounds, and there are so many resources available online to learn about music production — <span data-about-action="synth">synthesisers</span> are fun!

   <div class="u-marginBlockEnd u-marginInline--auto u-displayFlex u-flex--center" data-grid-el="trinket-keyboard">
     {% set keyboard -%}
-    {%- include "assets/img/keyboard.svg" -%}
+    {%- include "assets/img/keyboard.njk" -%}
     {%- endset -%}
     {{ keyboard | htmlmin | safe }}
   </div>